Southern California Bight: Fish

 Many different species of fish rely on the kelp forests as a source of life.
 Populations of fish are larger in areas with a higher concentration of kelp.
 Fish that live in and rely on kelp forests include kelp surfperch (Brachyistius frenatus), kelp bass (Paralabrax clathratus), giant kelpfish (Heterostichus rostratus), and kelp rockfish (Sebastes atrovirens).
 A study conducted near San Luis Obispo, California showed that when kelp was removed from a nearby reef, fish biomass declined by 63%.
-Juvenile fish rely on kelp beds a nursery grounds.
+Juvenile fish rely on kelp beds as nursery grounds.
 Southern California Edison built a 174 acre off San Clemente in 2008.

 Birds

 The Southern California Bight is home to 195 species of birds, including endangered species such as the light-footed clapper rail (Rallus longirostris levipes).

 Some birds nest and hunt near bodies of waters, such as bays, harbors, and oceans, including areas where kelp grows.
 Some species, such as the brown pelican and some species of cormorants commonly dive head first into the water, attempting to catch fish.
 Other species of birds, such as grebes and loons migrate from Baja California over the nearshore waters, and will stop to fish and feed.
 Birds that live in the rocky shore have adapted to finding food, and specialize in prying grabbing prey that clings to the rocky shore.
 Common birds of the rocky seashore include black oystercatchers (Haemotopus bachmani), wandering tattlers (Heteroscelus incanus), and Surfbirds (Aphorize virgata).
 Other birds, such as sandpipers, egrets, and herons utilize tidal patterns, venturing out to rocks during low tide in hopes of catching prey.
 Non-seabirds also nest on rocky seashore surfaces.
 Peregrine falcons and ravens are known to nest on remote sea cliffs.
 Sandy beaches are inhabited by plovers, terns, marbled godwits (Limosa fedoa), and several species of gulls.